peachycloudsecurity/awesome-cloud-security-interview/README.md

 ### Attack & Defense
 - How do you secure an AWS EC2 instance?
-- What is AWS Identity and Access Management (IAM), and how does it work?
 - How can you protect against DDoS attacks in AWS?
 - What is AWS GuardDuty, and how does it help in security?
 - Explain the purpose of AWS CloudTrail and CloudWatch in security monitoring.